yuanho-0211/11401_CS203A/studynote/linkedlist.md

 # Study Note: Linked List

 ## Description
-Linked List: Elements are stored in sequence, but not in contiguous memory locations.Each node contains data and a pointer to the next node.
+Linked List: Elements are stored in sequence, but not in contiguous memory locations.
+Each node contains data and a pointer to the next node.

 ## Visualization
 ```c